National Weather Service United States Department of Commerce

 Understanding Watches, Warnings, and Advisories:

-Watches (Severe Thunderstorm, Flash Flood, and Tornado, for example) mean that widespread severe weather or flash flooding is possible.
-A watch means that severe weather or flash flooding has not yet occurred, but weather conditions are becoming highly volatile.
-Pay close attention to the weather, and tune into TV, radio, or NOAA Weather Radio broadcasts regularly.
+Watches (Severe Thunderstorm, Flash Flood, and Tornado, for example) mean that weather ingredients are starting to align for potentially hazardous weather.
+A Watch is you notification that widespread severe weather or flash flooding is possible and you should pay close attention to the weather, and tune into TV, radio, or NOAA Weather Radio broadcasts regularly.

 Warnings (Severe Thunderstorm, Flash Flood, Tornado, Dust Storm, Excessive Heat) mean that life-threatening weather is about to occur, or has been reported.
-Take action immediately.
+A Warning is your notification to take action immediately, as hazardous or severe weather is imminent!

 Areal Flood Advisories mean heavy rains will cause minor flooding of washes, streams, and typical flood-prone areas.
 Flooding in this situation is usually not serious.
 If the flooding does become life threatening, then the flood advisory is upgraded to a Flood Warning.